-If you want to tell us why they need help, how their needs vary or anything else you think we should know about, use the box below.
+If you want to explain why they need help, how their needs vary or anything you think the DWP should know, write in the box at question 72.

-Step 1 Say what problems your child has, giving specific examples if you can.
+Step 1: Say what problems your child has, giving specific examples if you can.

-- have problems or pain reaching down to put on underwear, socks or shoes - have to wear loose fitting clothes or ones that are easy to get on and off, such as ones with Velcro or elasticated waists - sometimes have to get changed because of episodes of incontinence or leaks from a stoma appliance - find it distressing if they have to get dressed or undressed in front of other children, perhaps because they have a stoma appliance, because they are embarrassed at being physically less developed than other children, or because medication has caused them to put on weight?
+- Have problems or pain reaching down to put on underwear, socks or shoes - Have to wear loose fitting clothes or ones that are easy to get on and off, such as ones with velcro or elasticated waists - Sometimes have to get changed because of episodes of incontinence or leaks from a stoma appliance - Find it distressing if they have to get dressed or undressed in front of other children, perhaps because they have a stoma appliance, because they are embarrassed at being physically less developed than other children, or because medicine has caused them to put on weight.

-- · do you encourage them to dress or undress - do they need physical help getting dressed or undressed - do they need watching over to ensure they are not bullied by other children when dressing or undressing - do they need emotional support to deal with distress caused by other children (or adults) in connection with dressing and undressing?
+- Do you encourage them to dress or undress? - Do they need physical help getting dressed or undressed? - Do they need to be watched over to ensure they are not bullied by other children when dressing or undressing? - Do they need emotional support to deal with distress caused by other children (or adults) in connection with dressing and undressing?

-Step 3 Say why your child should not be expected to manage without this help.
+Step 3: Say why your child should not be expected to manage without this help.

-- · would they be physically unable to dress or undress without it - · would they become emotionally distressed if they did not receive it - might they come to harm if they did not receive it?
+- Would they be physically unable to dress or undress without it? - Would they become emotionally distressed if they did not receive it? - Might they come to harm if they did not receive it?